TimZ99/phpservermon-language-editor/README.md

 ### Prerequisites

-- As this project is specifically made to maintain the translation files of PHP Server Monitor, you need PHP Server Monitor. https://github.com/phpservermon/phpservermon
+- As this project is specifically made to maintain the translation files of PHP Server Monitor, you need PHP Server Monitor (version 3.x.x). https://github.com/phpservermon/phpservermon

 - PHP 5 (EOL), 7 (EOL) or 8 (preferred)